chrisgundling/Udacity-P5-VehicleDetection/README.md

 * Run your pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
 * Estimate a bounding box for vehicles detected.

 #### The following sections address each of the rubric points for the project and describe my approach for tackling each of them.
-All images in the writeup are saved in the folder called `ouput_images`.
+All images in the writeup are saved in the folder called `output_images`.

 ---
 ### Writeup / README